Market Updates for February 21, 2020

 Poultry | Turkey

-Whole turkey prices are inching up with suppliers asking premiums for forward sales.
-Bone-in breasts are readily available.
+Whole turkey prices are at firm with premiums for future delivery dates.
+Bone-in breast prices are mostly steady.

 Seafood | Finfish

 The supply of the big stocks of wild whitefish are set to remain stable for 2020, lifting by less than 1% according to the forecast from the Ground fish Forum in October 2019.
 For Pacific cod the forum forecast has the total supply at 365,000 t in 2020 down from 387,000t.
 For now costs are stable with good supply for the 2020 Lenten season.
 Note the Gulf of Alaska is completely closed in Federal waters for this season but the Bering Sea and the Aleutian Islands are still active fisheries .
 Overall this has driven a decline in Canadian and US landings from 185,000t to 158,000t as well